 Sustained use discounts for GPUs

 For GPU devices, Compute Engine calculates sustained use discounts based on the number of a GPU model that you have attached to running VM instances during the month.
 You can receive sustained use discounts only on GPUs of the same model.
 Sustained use discounts for GPUs are calculated separately from instance machine type, vCPU, and memory discounts.

-For example, consider a scenario where you have two instances with different numbers of GPUs and run at different non-overlapping times of the month.
+For example, consider a scenario where you have two instances with different numbers of GPUs that run at different non-overlapping times of the month.
 Compute Engine breaks down the number of GPUs used across all instances and combines them to qualify for the biggest sustained usage discounts possible.

 If you run one instance with 1 GPU for the first half of the month, and then run another instance with 4 GPUs for the second half of the month, Compute Engine calculates discounts for these GPUs as if you had used 1 GPU for a whole month and 3 remaining GPUs for half of the month.
 Compute Engine applies the following sustained use discounts:

 - A 30% discount off the cost of using 1 GPU for a full month

 - A 10% discount off the cost of using the remaining 3 GPUs because you used each resource for half of the month

 Viewing sustained use discounts

 Sustained use discounts automatically appear on your bill at the end of the billing cycle.
 Sustained use discounts are a separate line item combining all discounts of all machine types on a per project basis.